Fastly Inc (FSLY) Shares Rise Despite Market Challenges - News Heater

 FSLY’s Market Performance

-FSLY’s stock has seen a 0.07% increase for the week, with a -25.67% drop in the past month and a -20.57% fall in the past quarter.
-The volatility ratio for the week is 5.59%, and the volatility levels for the past 30 days are at 5.86% for Fastly Inc The simple moving average for the last 20 days is -9.31% for FSLY stock, with a simple moving average of -11.51% for the last 200 days.
+FSLY’s stock has seen a 24.36% increase for the week, with a 11.42% rise in the past month and a -15.33% fall in the past quarter.
+The volatility ratio for the week is 5.76%, and the volatility levels for the past 30 days are at 5.65% for Fastly Inc The simple moving average for the past 20 days is 15.79% for FSLY’s stock, with a 8.37% simple moving average for the past 200 days.

 Analysts’ Opinion of FSLY